mottalrd/vim/cheatsheet.md

 * :tabedit <filename> - Open new tab

 # Buffers
-* :buffers - see all buffers
+* :ls - see all buffers
 * :b# - open the previously editing buffer
-* :vert sb <num> - open buffer in vertical split. # for current buffer
+* :sb<num> - open buffer in split.
 * :bd - delete the buffer
+* Ctrl-o/i - jump to previous / next location

 # Execute commands
 * :! <your command string>